GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 ```

 ### Using SVG-Symbols

+In some cases, you might want to use more complex symbols in your map.
+For example, you want to use a cross to signify a hospital, a book to signify a library, or a plane to signify an airport.
+In these cases, you can use SVG-symbols.
+Keep in mind that, ordinarily, SVG-symbols work only for point data.
+To use SVG-symbols:

 1. Open the styling panel and open the `single marker` options.
 2. Under `Symbol layer type`, select __"SVG Marker"__